jeap-admin-ch/jeap-oauth-mock-server/README.md

 }
 ```

-## Generating a JWT signing key pair
+## JWT signing key pair

 JWTs signed by the server require a public/private key pair.
-The public key is exposed
+The public key is exposed under the endpoint
-under `<baseurl>/.well-known/jwks.json`
-for resource servers wishing to validate the signature of JWTs issued by the mock server.

-The key is stored under `src/main/resources/mockserver.jks`, and has been generated using

-    keytool -genkeypair -alias mockserver -keyalg RSA -keypass secret -keystore mockserver.jks -storepass secret
+`<baseurl>/.well-known/jwks.json` conforming to RFC 7517 (JSON Web Key).

+The key is generated at startup and not persisted.
+Redeployment of the mock server will generate a new key pair, tokens
+generated with the old key will not be valid anymore.

 ## Upgrading to a new Spring Security Authorization Server Version
 The jEAP OAuth Mock Server is based on the Spring Security Authorization Server.
 Unfortunately, some authorization server classes